puneet4840/Computer-Networking/README.md

 It ensures that data packets must completely sent to receiver, Inform during the failure and success.

 Basic Protocols:-
-1 - TCP (Transmission Control Protocol): This ensure that the data will reach to its destination in correct order and without any error.
+1 - TCP (Transmission Control Protocol): This ensure that the complete data will reach to its destination in correct order and without any error.

 How TCP works:-
   - Establish a Connection:-